mvolkmann/blog/src/smalltalk/42-unit-tests.md

   This asserts that the collection `assert:` includes an element equal to `includes:`.

+- `should:raise:`

+  This asserts that evaluating the `should:` block will raise the exception specified by `raise:`.

 For comparing floating point numbers, consider adding the following instance methods to the `TestCase` class.